A History of the Azores

 to blindfish, to tantalizing giganturus, to sea lice

-infestations inheriting good, green, insect blood.
+infestations inheriting good, black, insect blood.

 A flying squid, corsairs and caravels above him,